groupme/twemoji/README.md

 A simple library that provides standard Unicode [emoji](http://en.wikipedia.org/wiki/Emoji) support across all platforms.

+## Asset Generation

+Running `bash png.sh` will create png assets in various dimensions and densities from the svg files using ImageMagick.
+Be careful though, ImageMagick can be finnicky and fail to convert certain svgs and can create a bad asset.
+Just try re-running the script or use ImageMagick to convert the individual file.

 ## CDN Support

 The folks over at [MaxCDN](https://www.maxcdn.com) graciously provide CDN support.